Jan 12, 2010: Uranium North Identifies 24.62 g/t Gold on its Tas...(more...)

 The TSX Venture Exchange does not accept responsibility for the adequacy or accuracy of this release

 This release includes certain statements that may be deemed "forward-looking statements".
-All statements in this release, other than statements of historical facts, that address exploration drilling, activities and events or developments that Uranium North Resources Corp (the "Company") expects to occur, are forward-looking statements.
+All statements in this release, other than statements of historical facts, that address exploration drilling, exploitation activities and events or developments that Uranium North Resources Corp (the "Company") expects to occur, are forward-looking statements.
 Although the Company believes the expectations expressed in such forward-looking statements are based on reasonable assumptions, such statements are not guarantees of future performance and actual results or developments may differ materially from those in the forward-looking statements.
-Factors that could cause actual results to differ materially from those in forward looking statements include market prices, exploration successes, and continued availability of capital and financing and general economic, market or business conditions.
+Factors that could cause actual results to differ materially from those in forward looking statements include market prices, exploitation and exploration successes, and continued availability of capital and financing and general economic, market or business conditions.
 Investors are cautioned that any such statements are not guarantees of future performance and actual results or developments may differ materially from those projected in the forward-looking statements.
 The Company does not assume any obligation to update or revise its forward-looking statements, whether as a result of new information, future events or otherwise

 You can return to the main News Releases page, or press the Back button on your browser.